yihaozhadan/http-proxy/README.md

 The service can be configured using environment variables:

 - `TARGET_URL`: The default target URL for proxying requests (required)
-- `SUCCESS_PROBABILITY`: Probability of successful request forwarding (default: 0.8)
+- `SUCCESS_PROBABILITY`: Default probability of successful request forwarding (default: 0.8)
   - Must be a float between 0.0 and 1.0
   - 0.0 means all requests fail
-  - 1.0 means all requests are forwarded
+  - 1.0 means all requests succeed

 ## API Endpoints